Math Calculators

 Definitions and important formulas

-A ratio of a to b can be written as \$\frac{a}{b}\$, a/b or a:b.
-It is generally assumed that b ≠ 0 since b is in the fraction's denominator.
-Ratios are widely used in real life to compare any two quantities.
+A ratio of a to b can be written as \$\frac{a}{b}\$, a/b, or a:b.
+It is generally assumed that b ≠ 0, since b represents the denominator of the fraction.
+Ratios are widely used in everyday life to compare any two quantities.

 $$2:6::1:3$$